 Cleaner, greener ways to travel

-The City of Boulder provides a limited number of discount vouchers for city residents to pay for part of the cost of an e-bike, e-cargo bike or adaptive e-bike.
+In 2023 and 2024, the City of Boulder provided a limited number of discount vouchers for city residents to pay for part of the cost of an e-bike, e-cargo bike or adaptive e-bike.

-We aim to expand access to e-bikes, encourage more sustainable ways of travel, and continue to better understand the role of e-bikes in advancing Boulder's climate and transportation goals.
-The new and improved 2024 program aims to prioritize income equity as part of the city's climate actions.
+We aim to expand access to e-bikes, encourage more sustainable travel, and continue to better understand the role of e-bikes in advancing Boulder's climate and transportation goals.
+The improved 2024 program aimed to prioritize income equity as part of the city's climate actions.

 2024 Program Overview

-The program will provide a limited number of vouchers for income-qualified city residents to help pay for a new electric bicycle (e-bike) from participating bike shops.
+The program provided a limited number of vouchers for income-qualified city residents to help pay for a new electric bicycle (e-bike) from participating bike shops.

-• Vouchers are available for e-bikes, e-cargo bikes and adaptive e-bikes from participating bike shops.
+• Vouchers were available for e-bikes, e-cargo bikes and adaptive e-bikes from participating bike shops.

 • Voucher amounts range from $1600-$2700 to pay for part or all of the cost of an e-bike, excluding sales tax.

-• To encourage safe, frequent use of new e-bikes, voucher recipients can also opt-in to receive $200 for a “Starter Kit,” which covers items such as helmets, child seats and bike locks.
+• To encourage safe, frequent use of new e-bikes, voucher recipients could also opt-in to receive $200 for a “Starter Kit,” which covers items such as helmets, child seats and bike locks.

-• Participants will be randomly selected.
-Selected participants will need to provide proof of residency and proof of income qualification.
+• Participants were randomly selected.
+Selected participants were required to provide proof of residency and proof of income qualification.

 Graphic of people biking on e-bikes and e-cargo bikes